 String

-#import Builtin:String;
+#import Builtin.String;

 A builtin module defining the string type See Also: string